pubnub/pubnub-galileo/README.md

 }
 ```

 Then click Install/Build.
-This essentially runs ```npm install``` on your Galileo.

-Now, you can modify the example to look like this or copy paste.
+This essentially runs ```npm install``` on your Galileo and adds the PubNub library to your build.
+PubNub is the backend for this demo; it allows us to publish the value of the potentiometer to the internet and read it somewhere else.

 The following example reads the value of analog pin ```0``` every ```500ms```, and publishes it to the PubNub network if it changes.